rnb3ds/docs-site/docs/en/html/guides/security/index.md

 Browsers strip certain control characters when parsing URLs (following the WHATWG URL standard).
 The library must simulate the same stripping **before** protocol detection; otherwise attackers can use these characters to break up dangerous protocol names and bypass detection:

 - **tab / LF / CR**: `java\tscript:` would be reassembled by browsers into `javascript:` and executed.
 The library uses `stripURLWhitespace` to remove these three bytes before protocol detection.
 - **C0 control characters (U+0000–U+001F) + ASCII space**: browsers strip these from the beginning and end of the string before scheme parsing. `strings.TrimSpace` only covers Unicode whitespace, not most C0 control characters, so the library uses a dedicated `c0ControlOrSpace` set to explicitly strip them.
-Otherwise `\x01javascript:…` could fool all `HasPrefix` checks.
+Otherwise `\x01javascript:…` could fool all `strings.HasPrefix` checks.

 ### Dangerous Protocol Detection